How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Alabama Installment Promissory Note

-Every Installment Promissory Note in Alabama should include the following essential provisions: the full legal names and addresses of both the creditor and borrowing party, the principal loan amount, the interest rate (which must not exceed 8% maximum by written contract under Alabama law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Installment Promissory Note in Alabama should include the following essential provisions: the full legal names and addresses of both the creditor and borrowing party, the principal loan amount, the interest rate (which must not exceed 8% by written contract on loans under $2,000; loans of $2,000 or more may bear any rate the parties agree to in writing.
+6% legal rate absent a written contract. under Alabama law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 An installment note must include the complete payment schedule - the number of payments, the amount of each payment, the payment due date, and how each payment is applied to principal and interest.

 Alabama requires the following elements in a valid promissory note: written agreement signed by borrower, payment schedule, interest rate disclosure, late fee terms.